pw4rn3r/ECE382/notes/L19/index.md

 - Introduction to C

 ## Admin
-- Video
-    - Conan furloughing employees
 - Talk about GRs
-    - Everyone hasn't taken it yet, will be returned next class
     - Overall, pretty rough
         - Some of that is on me
             - GR was a bit long